-Then, the home stretch: The senior year does correctly suggest that students, their families and Chadwick's college counselors, faculty, staff and coaches are fully engaged as partners in the college process.
-Students and their families have the availability of unlimited meetings with college counselors to carefully develop college lists, early decision or early action plans, if any, and may assist in reviewing college essays, Common Application supplements and applications.
+Then, the home stretch: students, their families and Chadwick's college counselors, faculty, staff and coaches are fully engaged as partners in the college process, running at full speed.
+Students and their families have virtually unlimited availability meetings with college counselors to carefully develop college lists, early decision or early action plans, if any, and may assist in reviewing college essays, Common Application supplements and applications.
 Counselors offer mock interviews for training and assist students as they refine their college lists while the fall progresses.
-There are multiple opportunities for students to get substantial feedback on essays from a team with experience as admission officers at highly selective colleges.
+There are multiple opportunities for students to get substantial feedback on essays from our team with experience as admission officers at highly selective colleges.
 Throughout the season, college representatives visit the campus specifically to meet with Chadwick students and counselors.

-The Registrar teams with college counselors to convey the transcripts, and counselors coordinate and transmit secondary school reports, evaluations and teacher letters to colleges.
+College counselors convey the transcripts, secondary school reports, evaluations and teacher letters to colleges.
 The college counselors coordinate very closely and routinely with coaches to be sure everyone is informed about particular interests shown in student athletes by colleges.
+A workshop on filling our financial aid forms is led by a college financial aid officer.